 Let’s dive in.

-The Most Common Myth About Life Coaching Debunked
+The Most Common Myth About Life Coaches Debunked

 The first and most pervasive myth about the life coaching industry is this…

 A life coach is someone who is supposed to tell you how to live your life because they are more enlightened and better than you are.